elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 ![Example of a warning when a case clause won't ever match](/images/contents/type-warning-case.png)

 However, Elixir v1.18 could only infer types from patterns.
-Therefore if you wrote this code:
+If you wrote this code:

 ```elixir
 def user_age_to_string(user) do